isqo/Aframe-Museum/README.md

 those screenshots have been taken on **mozilla Firefox**.
 ## How to visit the museum
 Actually, you can visit the museum only with the browser **mozilla firefox.**
+Navigate to the project directory and open index.html.

 ## Getting around